 Personal stress and poor personal organisation can result from difficulties in coping with a lack of structure and order in the work environment, or from being anxious to please and taking on too much.
 Some who are altruistic and trusting can feel let down and resentful of the system or colleagues.

-Always talk to your Clinical Director or Regional College Adviser for information and support in the first instance.
+Always talk to your Clinical Director for information and support in the first instance.

 Some doctors in difficulty find mentoring useful.
 The RCOG doesn’t provide a mentorship scheme, but has produced: